 EYFS Learning Journey

 Every young child needs their own learning journey document if they are working within the EYFS.
-No exceptions can be made for part timers or children who only come a few hours a week until they are school age, when you no longer have to deliver the full EYFS (from when the revised EYFS comes into law on 1st September 2012).
+No exceptions can be made for part timers or children who only come a few hours a week until they are school age, when you no longer have to comply with the learning and development requirements of the EYFS.

 So how do you write it all up?
 There are lots of different ways, but here are some ideas to think about...